mariblan/nodejs-with-express-adopt-a-pet/README.md

 Step 3

-In this file it is showcase how to create a new route.
+In this step it is showcase how to create a new route.